 As is the case in most places, finance and accounting professionals are going to be some of the highest earning in a ski town.
 Almost any business is going to need someone to keep the books, and ski resorts, hotels, and other local companies are going to need financial analysts to help forecast sales and manage growth.
 A quick search of Indeed shows that financial professionals in towns like Park City, Utah can make close to $150k per year for senior or managerial roles.
 You’re generally going to need a business degree, experience, and/or certain certifications for these roles, but the exact qualifications will vary.

 The biggest employer in any ski town is almost always going to be the main resort.
 This means there are often opportunities for those with high-level organizational, marketing, or information technology experience to work their way into the executive-level offices.
 Salaries in exec-level roles at ski resorts routinely top six figures; and, of course, if you’re at the top of one of the bigger resorts, they can exceed $1 million a year.
 Executives have to start somewhere, so consider trying for a mid-level management role before climbing that corporate ladder.
+And be sure to get your resume in shape, you’ll need a great one to land the job.

 Note: You can get a certificate or degree in ski area management at certain universities if you’re looking for extra credentials and connections.